AgateTravel WeLiveToServe

 What to Do in Wakayama in April

 In addition to the widely known places like Kimiidera Temple and Wakayama Castle, Heisogen Park is a hidden gem to enjoy cherry flowers.
-The well-maintained paths allow tourists to stroll at leisure along the hill to admire them up close.
-And nearly 2 kilometers from here is Shirarahama Beach, whose seascapes are hard to forget.
-Kishi Station, famous for its station-master Tama (a cute calico cat), is also a good spot for shooting, where the bloomy cherry blossom trees beside the station perfectly complement the train cars decorated with cat patterns.
+The well-maintained paths allow tourists to stroll at leisure to admire them up close.
+And nearly 2 kilometers (1.2 miles) away is Shirarahama Beach, whose seascapes are hard to forget.
+Kishi Station, famous for its station-master Tama (a cute calico cat), is also a good spot for flower viewing, where the bloomy cherry blossom trees perfectly complement the train cars decorated with cat patterns.
+The flowering period of these places mostly ends around early April.

-This three-day festival, held from 13 April, involves the Yunobori Shinto Ritual and Togyo-matsuri Festival.
-On the last day, roughly 300 priests dressed in Japanese ancient clothing lead a parade carrying portable shrines from Kumano Hongu Taisha Grand Shrine to its former site Oyunohara, which comes to life with traditional performances of court music and dances and rituals like tossing rice cakes.
+This three-day festival, held from April 13 to 15, involves the Yunobori Shinto Ritual and Togyo-matsuri Festival.
+On the last day, roughly 300 priests dressed in Japanese ancient clothing lead a parade carrying portable shrines from Kumano Hongu Taisha Grand Shrine to its former site Oyunohara, which comes to life with traditional performances like court music and dances and rituals like tossing rice cakes.

 Wakayama Weather by Month